coq-tactician/coq-tactician.github.io/content/changelog/index.en.md

 - [*Benchmarking*][19]: Tools to evaluate the proving strength of agents on arbitrary Opam packages.
-Benchmarks can be run on a laptop, a high-powered server and even massively parallelized on a High Perfomance Computing (HPC) cluster.
+Benchmarks can be run on a laptop, a high-powered server and even massively parallelized on a High Performance Computing (HPC) cluster.

 We would love to receive feedback both from Coq users and AI researchers,